AMReX-Codes/amrex/Docs/sphinx_documentation/source/AmrCore.rst

 -  :cpp:`CellConservativeProtected` only works in 2D and 3D.

--  :cpp:`CellQuadratic` only works in 2D.
+-  :cpp:`CellQuadratic` only works in 2D and 3D.

 -  :cpp:`CellConservativeQuartic` only works with a refinement ratio of 2.